MultiPoolMiner/MultiPoolMiner/README.txt

 -ExcludeAlgorithm
 	Similar to the '-Algorithm' command but it is used to exclude unwanted algorithms.
 Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms

+-ExcludeCoinName [Zcash, ZeroCoin etc.]
+	Similar to the '-CoinName' command but it is used to exclude selected coins from being mined; this is also a per-pool setting (see Advanced Configuration)
+	Note: Only the pools ending in ...Coins expose the coin name in their API.

 -ExcludeDeviceName
 	Simlar to the '-DeviceName' command but it is used to exclude unwanted devices for mining.
 [CPU, GPU, GPU#02, AMD, NVIDIA, AMD#02, OpenCL#03#02 etc.]